-Lying in the southwestern part of Uganda on the periphery of the Albertine Rift Valley, Bwindi is the famed home of the world’s most endangered primates –the mighty Mountain Gorilla; loved and visited by a majority of visitors in Uganda and other countries that host these magnificent species.
+Lying in Uganda’s furthest southwestern corner on the periphery of the great western Rift valley, Bwindi is the famed habitat to some of the most endangered apes on planet earth; the mighty Mountain Gorillas; loved and visited by a majority of visitors in Uganda and other countries that host these magnificent species.
 This is Bwindi Impenetrable National Park.

-Bwindi’s history runs back in 1932 when it was gazetted as Crown Forest reserve that covered a land area of about 298km2.
-In 1964, it was turned into a sanctuary to protect the critically threatened mountain gorillas.
-Later on in 1991, areas covering Rwenzori Mountain Reserve, The impenetrable Central Reserve and the Mgahinga Gorilla Reserve were all incorporated into Bwindi Impenetrable National Park.
+Bwindi’s history runs back in 1932 when it was first established as a Crown Forest reserve covering total land area of approximately 298 sq.km.
+Later turned into a wildlife sanctuary in 1964, Bwindi was primarily set aside to keep the then critically endangered mountain gorillas.
+Later in 1991, the neighboring wildlife reserves were joined to form the bigger Bwindi Impenetrable National park.
+These included the Rwenzori Mountain Reserve, Mgahinga Gorilla Reserve and the Impenetrable Central Reserve.

-The locals around call it “Mubwindi Bwa Nyinamuraki”.
-It was later declared a UNESCO world Heritage Site in 1994 in recognition of its diverse ecosystem that supports a profusion of unique flora and fauna.
+In 1994, the newly created Bwindi Impenetrable National Park got listed as a UNESCO world Heritage Site in recognition of its richly bio-diverse ecosystem that supports a profusion of unique flora and fauna.

-Bwindi impenetrable National Park is divided into four sectors namely; Buhoma located in the northern part of Bwindi, Ruhija located in the east, Rushaga located on the south and Nkuringo in the further southern part of Bwindi national park.
+Bwindi impenetrable National Park is a huge conservation area with various forms of terrains and therefore has since been split into 4 distinct regions namely; Buhoma located in the northern part of Bwindi, Ruhija located in the east, Rushaga located on the south and Nkuringo in the further southern part of Bwindi national park.
 All the above sectors possess great treasure as evidenced below.

 Buhoma sector is home to four impressive gorilla families which include: Mubare Gorilla Family which was the first to the Habituated in Uganda in 1991 with a current group size of 5 members.
 The other family is Habinyanja also known as the H group.
 It is also one of the early habituated groups launched for trekking in 1997 .This family is Composed of 18 family members with two Silverbacks.